aws-solutions/performance-dashboard-on-aws/docs/custom-config.md

 /env.js
 ```

-9. Wait a few minutes and your new custom values should be reflected in the Performance Dashboard frontend.
+9. Wait a few minutes for CloudFront to finish invalidating the cache, and your new custom values should be reflected in the Performance Dashboard frontend.